 Zen gardens or Japanese rock garden are a peaceful and meditative addition to any outdoor space.
 However, creating a Zen garden can often be an expensive endeavor.
-In this blog post, we’ll explore budget-friendly Zen garden ideas that will help you create a tranquil space without breaking the bank.
+In this blog post, we’ll explore budget-friendly japanese garden ideas that will help you create a tranquil space without breaking the bank.
 With a little bit of planning and creativity, you can create a beautiful Zen garden that will provide a calming retreat in your own backyard.

 Planning your Zen garden